Frequently Asked Questions

 What are the course work requirements?

 There are relatively few formal course requirements.
 Each incoming student meets with a faculty committee that recommends specific courses in accordance with the student’s background and goals.
-Recommendations generally include traditional courses in biology and related subject areas, as well as for-credit activities such as journal clubs, seminars, supervised college teaching, and research, including rotations.
+Recommendations generally include traditional courses in biology and related subject areas, as well as for-credit activities such as journal clubs, seminars, and research, including rotations.
 Specific course requirements vary with the student’s research institute or center, but typically do not exceed three one-term courses.
-All students are required to register for a total 16 credit hours each term, including research credits and for-credit activities mentioned above.
+All students participate in journal clubs and seminars each term during the academic year and participate in research year-round.

 How much time is spent in the lab?